COUNTY PORTAL HOME ABOUT CDHS & CONTACTS OFFICES & DIVISIONS BOARDS & COMMISSIONS FINANCE, LEGISLATION & AUDITS TRAINING & RESOURCES

 Supplemental Nutrition Assistance Program Education (SNAP-Ed)

 SNAP-Ed is the nutrition education and obesity prevention arm of SNAP.
-SNAP-Ed's goals are to teach Coloradans how to buy and prepare healthy foods on a budget; motivate people to increase their physical activity; introduce kids to fruits and vegetables through nutrition classes, school gardens and healthier school lunchrooms; and make positive and healthy changes in the environments where our families live.
-SNAP-Ed partners with several statewide nutrition education organizations to reach Colorado families and individuals.
+SNAP-Ed's goals are to empower Coloradans with tools on how to buy and prepare healthy foods on a budget; motivate people to increase their physical activity; introduce kids to fruits and vegetables through nutrition classes, school gardens and healthier school lunchrooms; and make positive and healthy changes in the environments where our families live.
+SNAP-Ed partners with two implementing agencies (Nourish Colorado and School of Wellness Program), and other state partners, and runs a statewide social marketing campaign to reach Colorado families and individuals.

 Helpful links

-- Supplemental Nutrition Assistance Program (SNAP) Toolkit: Organizations and volunteers may use this toolkit to educate Colorado residents about food assistance and help individuals and families apply.
-The toolkit includes information and practical tools to help you provide accurate information about food assistance and complete the application process.
+• SNAP Outreach Toolkit: Organizations and volunteers may use this toolkit to educate Colorado residents about food assistance and help individuals and families apply.
+The tool Food Assistance Toolkit includes information and practical tools to help you provide accurate information about food assistance and complete the application process.

 Contact the program